Grass Fed Beef

 From Our Farm to Your Table

 We raise a small herd of beef cattle on our pastures in Sunapee, New Hampshire.
 We raised beef cattle for many years, but in 2016 we started our own Belted Galloway breeding herd.
-More information on this interesting breed can be found here.
+The breed is often referred to as ‘Oreo Cookie Cows’ by fans or ‘Belties’ by breeders.
+Belted Galloways were developed in the Galloway District of Scotland known for its rugged and hilly seacoast, more information can be found here.
 We are excited to see our herd grow!

 Why Grass Fed?